nimuse2/black-tree/README.md

 To then search through them with a text filter and display correct flag!

 Notes:
-- Structure: Would improve by abstracting code more into components
+- Structure: Could improve structure by abstracting code more into components
 - Routing: React Router
 - External API: Used quite simple, reliable Coutry Flags
 - CSS: Bootstrap